Centuries of Childhood: Legacy

 Writing for The American Historical Review in 1998, Hugh Cunningham states that the book's influence "remains profound" after forty years, especially with respect to medieval childhood.
 He added that Ariès successfully persuaded his readers that the experience of childhood and its treatment as a stage of life had evolved across time and place.
 The book began the study of the history of childhood, which led to monographs on histories of individual aspects of childhood.
-A misleading translation of the French sentiment ("feeling") into "idea" became one of the translation's best known lines, "In medieval society the idea of childhood did not exist", and led to a "mini-industry" of medieval scholars rebutting this false thesis.
+A misleading translation of the French sentiment ("feeling") into "idea" became one of the translation's best-known lines ("In medieval society the idea of childhood did not exist") and led to a "mini-industry" of medieval scholars rebutting the false thesis.

-The popular view of Ariès' thesis was dismantled over the coming decades.
+The popular view of the Ariès thesis was dismantled over the coming decades.
 Slate's Stephen Metcalf describes an "anti-Arièsist" cottage industry whose most notable practitioners include historians Steven Ozment and Nicholas Orme.
 Orme wrote Medieval Children, a book dedicated to refuting the Ariès thesis, which reviewers agree it did.
 Orme concluded that "medieval children were ourselves, five hundred or a thousand years ago" and that their parents genuinely cherished and grieved for their children, similar to modern parents.
 Despite these decades of refutation, the Ariès thesis persists in non-academics, who associate medieval children with "miniature adults".

 The book had considerable academic influence and began a trend in the humanities where studied ideas are seen as caused by culture rather than by nature, biology, or self.
 Metcalf described Centuries of Childhood as a book "that, virtually on contact, sets the mind on fire" for its imagination, especially as written in 1960, a time of childhood's expansion.
 Metcalf asserted that Ariès' method of cultural causes influenced Michel Foucault's thinking, which has since touched most academic disciplines.